 Trade between Europe and Asia in the 17th and 18th centuries resulted in a cultural exchange which sparked European enthusiasm for Far Eastern decorative arts, particularly painted furniture using lacquering technique.
 Lacquered furniture was first imported to Europe from China and Japan (hence the English term for the technique, “japanning”) and as contact with these countries increased, the “European rage for paint on furniture, through the ancient art of lacquer”1 was inspired.
 Japanned pieces were most often decorated with a black lacquer and decorated with raised and flat work often in the form of deities, pavilions, and fantastical creatures which were then gilded and detailed.

 In England, “painted furniture gained popularity during the reign of William and Mary (1689-1792).”2 It reached its apogee in the early 18th century and demand was so high that the trade was unable to accommodate it.
 Books were published instructing the English in the art of japanning so that pieces could be made at home.
 In 1688 John Stalker and George Parker published their Treatise on Japanning and Varnishing, which provided detailed descriptions of lacquer recipes, processes, and designs.
-Tables, secretaries, chairs, and coffers were all made in this style, such as a tea table (circa 1710) similar to the present example in shape, which can be seen in figure 1.
-A further example is illustrated in Rose Tarlow’s The Private House,3 in situ in a bath-sitting room (figure 2).
+Tables, secretaries, chairs, and coffers were all made in this style, such as a tea table (circa 1710) similar to the present example in shape, from the collection of Maldwyn Drummond, Esq.,3 which can be seen in figure 1.
+A further occasional table is found at Ham House, where it stands today in the Volury Room (figure 2).
 Furniture took contemporary British forms, but was decorated with distinctly Asian scenes of exotic animals and birds, flora, and landscapes.
 The English “worked hard to imitate the lustrous surface of Asian lacquerware, but the objects they created were distinctly European in character.”4

 - De Dampierre, Florence.
 The Best of Painted Furniture.
 New York: Rizzoli International Publications, Inc., 1987.
 11.